ichaturvedi/convolutional-online-adaptation-learning/README.md

 Convolutional Online Adaptation Learning
 ===
-This code implements the model discussed in Convolutional Online Adaptation Learning for Opinion Mining.
+This code implements the model discussed in the paper _Convolutional Online Adaptation Learning for Opinion Mining_.
 Content is continously posted online from different domains.
 Hence, we propose a model that can be trained in one domain and predict sentiments in another domain.

 Requirements
 ---